Ramsay MacDonald: First term: January–October 1924

 While there were no major labour strikes during his term, MacDonald acted swiftly to end those that did erupt.
 When the Labour Party executive criticised the government, he replied that "public doles, Poplarism [local defiance of the national government], strikes for increased wages, limitation of output, not only are not Socialism, but may mislead the spirit and policy of the Socialist movement".
 The Government lasted only nine months and did not have a majority in either House of the Parliament, but it was still able to support the unemployed with the extension of benefits and amendments to the Insurance Acts.
-In a personal triumph for John Wheatley, Minister for Health, a Housing Act was passed, which greatly expanded municipal housing for low paid workers.
+In a personal triumph for John Wheatley, Minister for Health, a Housing Act was passed, which greatly expanded municipal housing for low-paid workers.
+Several other reforms were carried out during MacDonald's first premiership in areas such as education, social security, agriculture, and taxation.

 Foreign affairs

 MacDonald had long been a leading spokesman for internationalism in the Labour movement; at first, he verged on pacifism.
 He founded the Union of Democratic Control in early 1914 to promote international socialist aims, but it was overwhelmed by the war.
 His 1917 book, National Defence, revealed his own long-term vision for peace.
 Although disappointed at the harsh terms of the Versailles Treaty, he supported the League of Nations – but, by 1930, he felt that the internal cohesion of the British Empire and a strong, independent British defence programme might turn out to be the wisest British government policy.

 MacDonald moved in March 1924 to end construction work on the Singapore military base, despite strong opposition from the Admiralty.
 He believed the building of the base would endanger the disarmament conference; the First Sea Lord Lord Beatty considered the absence of such a base as dangerously imperilling British trade and territories East of Aden and could mean the security of the British Empire in the Far East being dependent on the goodwill of Japan.

 In June 1924, MacDonald convened a conference in London of the wartime Allies and achieved an agreement on a new plan for settling the reparations issue and French-Belgian occupation of the Ruhr.
 German delegates joined the meeting, and the London Settlement was signed.
-It was followed by an Anglo-German commercial treaty.
+An Anglo-German commercial treaty followed it.
 Another major triumph for MacDonald was the conference held in London in July and August 1924 to deal with the implementation of the Dawes Plan.
 MacDonald, who accepted the popular view of the economist John Maynard Keynes of German reparations as impossible to pay, pressured French Premier Édouard Herriot until many concessions were made to Germany, including the evacuation of the Ruhr.